Mount Review (Preliminary)

 For this purpose the EQ6-R Pro requires an optional Wi-Fi dongle which connects with the SynScan app or GS-Server.
 The dongle came with its first firmware version which is not up to the mount.
 A painless and wireless firmware update did the trick.
 When using the SynScan app or GS-Server as mount driver a PC can be connected via Wi-Fi (optional dongle required) instead of the USB-B cable.

-The SkyFi 3 Wi-Fi adapter from Simulation Curriculum Corp. too, is said to be compatible with Sky-Watcher's SynScan.
+The SkyFi 3 Wi-Fi adapter from Simulation Curriculum Corp, too, is said to be compatible with Sky-Watcher's SynScan.

 Motor Noise